containers/buildah/docs/buildah-rm.md

 **--all, -a**

 All Buildah containers will be removed.
-Buildah containers are denoted with an '*' in the 'BUILDER' column listed by the command 'buildah containers'.
+Buildah containers are denoted with an '*' in the 'BUILDER' column listed by the command 'buildah containers'.A container name or id cannot be provided when this option is used.

 ## EXAMPLE